apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 ### `boolean copyFromLocalFile(boolean delSrc, boolean overwrite, Path src, Path dst)`

 The source file or directory at `src` is on the local disk and is copied into the file system at destination `dst`.
-If the source should be deleted after the move then `delSrc` flag needs to be set to TRUE.
-If destination already exists, and the destination contents should be overwritten then `overwrite` flag should be set to TRUE.
+If the source must be deleted after the move then `delSrc` flag must be set to TRUE.
+If destination already exists, and the destination contents must be overwritten then `overwrite` flag must be set to TRUE.

 #### Preconditions